Clinical Trials at TMH

 A clinical trials program is an essential part of a true cancer center.
 All of the current treatments for oncology patients today have been developed from yesterday’s trials.
 Our program enables patients in our community to receive potential direct benefit of new drugs and treatment pathways while sleeping in their own bed at night, but also indirectly builds the science for future patients who may be their loved ones.

 NRG-LU002: For patients diagnosed with stage IV Non-Small Cell lung cancer, looking at the addition of radiation therapy to standard treatment, and evaluating its effect on the cancers growth and recurrence rate.
 Learn More.

 Breast Cancer Trials

-NRG-BR003: this trial is for newly diagnosed Triple Negative Breast Cancer.
-We are doing this to see if adding one more drug to the current treatment will keep your cancer from growing or coming back as quickly.
+NRG-BR003: For newly diagnosed patients with Triple Negative Breast Cancer, looking at the addition of Carboplatin to the current standard treatment, to see if it will keep the cancer from growing or coming back as quickly.
 Learn More.

 We are now a participant in the nationwide Cancer Experience Registry.
 This is an online initiative to understand the experiences of those impacted by a cancer diagnosis.
 The Cancer Experience Registry is open to anyone who has been diagnosed with cancer—as well as those relatives or friends who assist with their care.
 The information from the Cancer Experience Registry helps us identify the issues that are more important to you and use that information to fill the gaps in care and deliver improved services to the cancer community.
 People impacted by cancer—patients and caregivers—are experts in their needs and experiences.
 The Cancer Experience Registry puts the patient experience and patient voice at the center of the cancer conversation.
 Register for this study.